egirna/icapeg/README.md

         - **debugging_headers**

-          Bool variable which indicates if debugging headers should be displayed with ICAP headers or not.
+          A boolean variable which indicates if debugging headers should be displayed with ICAP headers or not.
 Debugging headers tell the client shadow service is enabled for example. they start with **X-ICAPeg-{{HEADER_NAME}}**. possible values:

           - **true**: Debugging headers should be displayed with ICAP headers.
           - **false**: Debugging headers should not be displayed with ICAP headers.